orcc/orc-apps/DigitalFiltering/docs/readme.txt

   to emulate the presence of an initial token in the feedback loop.
 A cleaner alternative would be to allow initial tokens in the XDF
+- The half-precision floating point FIR is work-in-progress